-The Jersey Gas Site Development Brief (Rev. A) was adopted on 25/09/2013 as part of a strategy for advancing the delivery of a new affordable homes and regenerating the town of St Helier, in accord with the objectives of the 2011 Island Plan (revised 2014) and the 2011 North of Town Masterplan.
+1.6 The Jersey Gas Site Development Brief (Rev. A) was adopted on 25/09/20134 as part of a strategy for advancing the delivery of a new affordable homes and regenerating the town of St Helier, in accord with the objectives of the 2011 Island Plan (revised 2014) and the 2011 North of Town Masterplan.

-Outline planning permission for the redevelopment of the site to yield up to 253 new homes was subsequently granted, following the dismissal of a third party appeal, in July 2017.
-The application had not, at the time of the issue
+1.7 Outline planning permission for the redevelopment of the site to yield up to 253 new homes was subsequently granted, following the dismissal of a third party appeal, in July 20175.
+The application had not, at the time of the issue of this draft revision to the Development Brief, progressed to the submission of an application for the approval of reserved matters.

-&lt;sup>1 Proposition P.114/2017: January 2018
+1 Proposition P.114/2017: January 2018

-&lt;sup>2 Andium Homes Ltd is a wholly States owned but independent company.
+2 Andium Homes Ltd is a wholly States owned but independent company.

-&lt;sup>3 Revised North of Town Masterplan: June 2011;see
+3 Revised North of Town Masterplan: June 2011;see